 5. Prayer has never fixed anything physically impossible.
 Why won’t God heal amputees?

 It’s more than likely Hemant holds a fundamentalist view of prayer, which I correct in my series here.
-The amputee’s argument is nonsensical, especially when taking into consideration Jesus’s words to severe limbs if they keep one from eternal life.
-An amputated limb is unfortunate, yes, but in regards to eternal life, it’s not as important.
-Of course, that’s not to say He can’t, He’s just not under any obligation to do so.
+The amputee’s argument isn’t much of an issue.
+That’s not to say God can’t heal them, He’s just not under any obligation to do so.
 A parody of this objection by J.P.
 Holding can be found here.

 6. There are thousands of Gods you don’t believe in.
 What makes yours any different?

-Despite what many internet atheists claim, no religion is the same.
-When comparing religions we need to examine their claims to find what one is true.
-In regards to Christianity, there is solid evidence for its historicity and truth, however, in a religion like Islam, the more one examines its truth claims and doctrine, the more unreliable those claims become.
+When comparing religions we need to examine their truth claims in light of what we know to be true.
+For examples, I do not need to interview and investigate every known theory on the shape or function of the earth because I already know what science tells me about it.
+In regards to religion, the same thing applies.
+For Christianity, there is a wealth of evidence for its historicity and truth.
 I’m no expert on the details of Islam and other such religions, so I recommend this site for a more in-depth analysis.

 7. Where you’re born essentially determines what you believe.
 Why is the truth based on geography?

 The answer is simple: it’s not.
 This objection contains a fault called The Genetic Fallacy.
 It amounts to nothing more than an insult and an attempt to avoid the real arguments concerning objective truth.
 In other words, it’s a cop-out.
 Tekton’s video below explains more and I give a further answer of my own here.

 8. Who created God?
 And how does your answer to that make any sense?

 Since this common objection falls into the field of science I’ll provide a link here that can answer it more sufficiently than I.